 Enabling Remote Streaming

 - Go to your Channels DVR Server’s web admin.

-- Find the Remote DVR section in Settings.
+- Find Remote Streaming under the General section in Settings.

 At this point, Channels DVR Server will configure itself to support secure remote streaming.

 After turning on Remote Streaming for the first time, it should attempt to configure your router automatically.
 For most routers, this will work successfully.
 For some routers, you will have to configure them manually.

 Channels DVR Server will tell you if your router requires a manual configuration.
 If so, switch the Port Forwarding option to manual.